 "Finally, in early winter, he told his brother and mother definitively that he was gay.
 Though his mother, a Catholic, did bring up Bible verses that condemn homosexuality, Kay says both were supportive and told him that they’d always love him no matter what.
 'I feel better than I ever have, you know?' he says.
 'I’ve been sad my whole life, but f--k that.
 I know I have good things ahead.
 I don’t know honestly if I’m fully, 100 percent happy, but I’m starting to get there.'”

 Perfume Genius, ‘Queen’

-STEREOGUM: I get annoyed with myself that I still feel self-conscious.
-When I go back to Oklahoma I revert back my 14-year-old mentality, which sucks.
+Stereogum: I get annoyed with myself that I still feel self-conscious.
+When I go back to Oklahoma I revert back to my 14-year-old mentality, which sucks.
 You find yourself in a grocery store and suddenly wonder if the cashier is looking at you funny and mentally calling you a faggot.

 John Grant, ‘GMF’

 “He’s physically beautiful, but that beauty is outdone by how he is as a human.
 Which is saying something, because he’s very beautiful.
 But I am more in love with how he is as a human.”

 The Cliks, ‘Savanna’